alexhegit/NNparser/readme.md

 3. Add the model definitions between line "===== To add a customized model ===="  and "===== end of your codes ======"

    A simple example for [pytorch tutoria](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html)l is listed between these two lines.
-They can easily replaced by other model definitions:
+It can be easily replaced by other model definitions:

    ​	`# model cfgs`